List of Dutch inventions and innovations: Clap skate (1980)

 The clap skate (also called clapskates, slap skates, slapskates) is a type of ice skate used in speed skating.
 Clap skates were developed at the Faculty of Human Movement Sciences of the Vrije Universiteit of Amsterdam, led by Gerrit Jan van Ingen Schenau, although the idea is much older. van Ingen Schenau, who started work on a hinged speed skate in 1979, created his first prototype in 1980 and finished his PhD thesis on the subject in 1981 using the premise that a skater would benefit from extended movement keeping the blade on the ice, allowing the calf muscles more time to exert force.

 Cremulator (1981)

 The Cremulator is a machine developed by the Dutch company ALL Europe in 1981.
 The Cremulator is used after cremation, about 3 kg of ashes remain on average.
-These ash residues are reduced in a cremulator for subsequent scattering or in an urn.
-Also called asmill.
+These ash residues are reduced in a cremulator (also called a mill) for subsequent scattering or in an urn.
 The Cremulator is now further developed by DFW Europe as cremation equipment manufacturer in The Netherlands.

+Modern air fryer (2005)

+The modern air fryer, a kitchen appliance, was invented by Fred van der Weij, a Dutch engineer, in 2005.
+Van der Weij was inspired to create a device that could fry foods with minimal oil, aiming to produce healthier versions of traditionally deep-fried dishes.
+After extensive experimentation, he developed a prototype that resembled a wooden dog kennel and used rapid air circulation to cook food evenly while creating a crispy exterior.
+His invention gained commercial success when Philips launched the first consumer air fryer in 2010, quickly becoming popular worldwide for its ability to prepare lower-fat meals with ease.

 Transportation

-Ice skate improvements (14th–15th centuries)

-In the 14th century, the Dutch started using wooden platform skates with flat iron bottom runners.
-The skates were attached to the skater's shoes with leather straps and poles were used to propel the skater.
-Around 1500, the Dutch shifted to a narrow metal double edged blade, so the skater could now push and glide with his feet, eliminating the need for a pole.